0xaiwhisperer/OpenGlasses/README.md

 # OpenGlasses

-Community focused on a universal 3d printable attachment which has a goal to fit on any pair of glasses so you can blend the latest AI technologies with the future of fashion turning humans, into superhumans.
+Repository focused on a universal 3d printable attachment which has a goal to fit on any pair of glasses so you can blend the latest AI technologies with the future of fashion turning humans, into superhumans.

 ---